Sompop Jantraka

-Sompop Jantraka is a Thai activist who has spent over twenty-three years rescuing children from exploitative labour or child trafficking.
+Sompop Jantraka is a Thai activist dedicated to protecting children from exploitative labor and child trafficking.

-In 1988, after earning his bachelor's degree in political science from Chiang Mai University, Sompop became a researcher for the International Labour Organization and worked with a journalist investigating trafficking in Thailand.
+After graduating with a bachelor's degree in political science from Chiang Mai University in 1988, Sompop began working as a researcher for the International Labour Organization.
+He also collaborated with a journalist to investigate trafficking issues in Thailand.

 Development and Education Programme for Daughters and Communities

-In 1989, Sompop founded the Daughters Education Programme (DEP) to prevent vulnerable girls from being forced into the sex industry by funding their education.
+In 1989, Sompop founded the "Daughters Education Programme (DEP)" to prevent girls from being forced into the sex industry, by funding their education.
 Working with a network of volunteers in villages in northern Thailand, DEP intervenes with girls and their families before they are sold to brothel owners, providing them with free vocational education so they can be self-reliant and economically independent.

 In 1992, DEP became a part of a larger umbrella organization, Development and Education Programme for Daughters and Communities (DEPDC).
-DEPDC operates an emergency shelter for abused or abandoned children, and for girls who have left prostitution.
+DEPDC operates an emergency shelter for abused and abandoned children and for girls who have left prostitution.
 DEPDC also offers education programs and human rights training for indigenous people and undocumented migrants.